Getting Versailles tickets is very easy, and this post will tell you which are all the best options available.

-Using Palace of Versailles mobile app is a cool way to get information about the palace and to guide you through what you will be seeing – without the hassle of having to physically pick it up and line for that!
+Using Palace of Versailles mobile app is a cool way to get information about the palace and to guide you through what you will be seeing – without the hassle of having to physically pick up an audioguide!
+You can get it here.

 Visit Trianon Estate too